Salt bridge

+Traditionally, concentrated aqueous potassium chloride (KCl) solution has been most often used to minimize the liquid-junction potential.
+When comparing other salt solutions such as potassium bromide and potassium iodide to potassium chloride, potassium chloride is the most efficient in nullifying the junction potential.
+Yet, the effectiveness of this salt bridge decreases as the ionic strength of the working solutions (catholyte and anolyte) increases.

+Types of salt bridges of various designs

-There are several types of salt bridges: glass tube bridges (traditional KCl-type salt bridge and ionic liquid salt bridge), filter paper bridges, porous frit salt bridges, fumed-silica, and agar gel salt bridges.
+There are several designs of salt bridges: glass tube bridges (traditional KCl-type salt bridge and ionic liquid salt bridge, as shown in the Figure), filter paper bridges, porous frit salt bridges, fumed-silica, and agar gel salt bridges.

-Glass tube bridges (KCl-type and ionic liquid salt bridge)
+Glass tube salt bridges

 Glass tube salt bridges commonly consist of U-shaped Vycor tubes filled with a relatively inert electrolyte.
 The electrolyte solution usually comprises a combination of cations, such as ammonium and potassium, and anions, including chloride and nitrate, which have similar mobility.
 The combination is chosen which does not react with any of the chemicals used in the cell.

-KCl-type salt bridges

-Traditionally, concentrated aqueous potassium chloride (KCl) solution has been used for decades to neutralize the liquid-junction potential.
-When comparing other salt solutions such as potassium bromide and potassium iodide to potassium chloride, potassium chloride is the most efficient in nullifying the junction potential.
-Yet, the effectiveness of this salt bridge decreases as the ionic strength of the sample solution increases.

 Ionic liquid salt bridges

 Due to the numerous drawbacks of KCl-type salt bridges, ionic liquid salt bridges (ILSB) have been utilized to address the potentiometry issues arising from KCl-type salt bridges in electrochemical cells.
 ILSBs demonstrate efficient performance in aqueous solutions of hydrophilic electrolytes.
 This is because ionic liquids do not mix with water (they are immiscible), rendering them suitable as salt bridges for aqueous solutions.
 Additionally, they are chemically inert and highly stable in water.

 The labeled salt bridge shows the U-shaped glass tube used as a salt bridge.

 To set up a glass tube salt bridge, a U-shaped Vycor tube is fashioned to contain a suitable electrolyte solution.
 Normally, glass frits, a porous material, cover the ends of the tube or the electrolyte is often gelified with agar-agar to help prevent the intermixing of fluids that might otherwise occur.

 The conductivity of a glass tube bridge primarily depends on the concentration of the electrolyte solution.
 At concentrations below saturation, an increase in concentration enhances conductivity.
-However, beyond-saturation electrolyte content and a narrow tube diameter may both reduce conductivity.
+However, salt amount beyond-saturation in a narrow tube diameter may both reduce conductivity.